How has your post-secondary education prepared you for this job?

 - Academic Research

 "I am a big believer in post-secondary education.
 It adds a lot of value to those newer to the workplace.
-My post-secondary education was in Communication and Journalism.
+My post-secondary education was in Communications and Journalism.
 The courses in this program helped me to develop stronger business relationships through professional correspondence.
 I also learned persuasive writing skills which have proven to be incredibly helpful when working on client proposals, and in negotiations."

 Sales answer example